Attempted assassination of Pope John Paul II: Attempted assassination

 On 13 May, Ağca sat in the square, writing postcards and waiting for the Pope to arrive.
 When the Pope passed through a crowd of supporters, Ağca fired four shots at 17:17 with a 9mm Browning Hi-Power semi-automatic pistol, and critically wounded him.
 He fled the scene as the crowd was in shock and disposed of the pistol by throwing it under a truck, but was grabbed by Vatican security chief Camillo Cibin, a nun, and several spectators who prevented him from firing more shots or escaping, and he was arrested.
-Two bullets hit John Paul II; one of them in his torso, narrowly missing vital organs, and a second hit his left index finger.
-Two bystanders were also injured: Ann Odre, of Buffalo, New York, was struck in the chest, and Rose Hall was slightly wounded in the arm.
-The Pope was immediately rushed to the hospital while the authorities combed the site for evidence. Çelik panicked and fled without setting off his bomb or opening fire.
+Two bullets hit John Paul II: one struck his torso, narrowly missing vital organs, and a second hit his left index finger.
+Two bystanders were also injured: Ann Odre, of Buffalo, New York, was struck in the chest, and Rose Hall, of Massachusetts, was slightly wounded in the arm.
+The Pope was immediately rushed to the hospital while the authorities combed the site for evidence. Çelik panicked and fled without opening fire.

 Incarceration of Ağca

 Ağca was sentenced in July 1981 to life imprisonment for the assassination attempt, but was pardoned by Italian president Carlo Azeglio Ciampi in June 2000 at the Pope's request.
 He was then extradited to Turkey, where he was imprisoned for the 1979 murder of left-wing journalist Abdi İpekçi and two bank raids carried out in the 1970s.
 Despite a plea for early release in November 2004, a Turkish court announced that he would not be eligible for release until 2010.
-Nonetheless he was released on parole on 12 January 2006.
+Nonetheless, he was released on parole on 12 January 2006.
 However, on 20 January 2006, the Turkish Supreme Court ruled that his time served in Italy could not be deducted from his Turkish sentence and he was returned to jail.
 Ağca was released from prison on 18 January 2010, after almost 29 years behind bars.

 Relationship with Pope John Paul II

 Following the shooting, Pope John Paul II asked people to "pray for my brother [Ağca] ... whom I have sincerely forgiven."
 In 1983, he and Ağca met and spoke privately at Rome's Rebibbia Prison, where Ağca was being held.
 Ağca reportedly kissed the Pope's ring at the conclusion of their visit; some mistakenly thought the Pope was hearing Ağca's confession.
 The Pope was also in touch with Ağca's family over the years, meeting his mother in 1987 and his brother, Muezzin Ağca, a decade later.

-Although Ağca was quoted as saying that "to me [the Pope] was the incarnation of all that is capitalism", and attempted to murder him, Ağca developed a friendship with the pontiff.
+Although Ağca was quoted as saying that "to me [the Pope] was the incarnation of all that is capitalism" and attempted to murder him, Ağca developed a friendship with the pontiff.
 In early February 2005, during the Pope's illness, Ağca sent a letter to the Pope wishing him well.